 - emotionally disconnected men,

-- and two disconnected knowledge not applicable in our daily lives
+- disconnected knowledge not applicable in our daily lives

 as a community we will forever chase our tails.
 “Know thyself” is a command to connect to the divine feminine.
 Be you man or woman, the power to change the world, OUR world, will be birthed from honoring the divine feminine.